pedroalles/csgoinv-project/README.md

   Inventory items and their prices are obtained through <a href="https://csgobackpack.net/">csgobackpack.net</a>.

-  Process:
+   Markup : * Process

-  The page's html is obtained using the <strong>Requests</strong> module.
+              * The page's html is obtained using the <strong>Requests</strong> module.

-  Then a dataframe of the items and prices table is generated using the <strong>Pandas</strong> module.
+              * Then a dataframe of the items and prices table is generated using the <strong>Pandas</strong> module.

-  The total inventory value and date are stored in a database using the <strong>Sqlite3</strong> module.
+              * The total inventory value and date are stored in a database using the <strong>Sqlite3</strong> module.

-  Finally, the data is displayed in a GUI using the <strong>Tkinter</strong> module.
+              * Finally, the data is displayed in a GUI using the <strong>Tkinter</strong> module.

   <p align="left">
   <img src="img/csgoinv.png">
   </p>